Xe/site/blog/how-i-start-rust-2020-03-15.markdown

 serde = { version = "1.0", features = ["derive"] }
 ```

-This enables serde's derivation support, which will allow us to automate away
+This lets us use `#[derive(Serialize, Deserialize)]` on our Rust structs, which
-the JSON generation code _at compile time_.
-For more information about
+will allow us to automate away the JSON generation code _at compile time_.
+For
-derivation in Rust, see [here][rustderive].
+more information about derivation in Rust, see [here][rustderive].

 [rustderive]: https://doc.rust-lang.org/rust-by-example/trait/derive.html